expertailab/Can-LLMs-Reason-Like-Doctors/README.md

-# Can LLMs Think Like Doctors?
+# Can LLMs Reason Like Doctors?
 Exploring the Limits of Large Language Models in Complex Medical Reasoning

-This repository contains materials for **"Can LLMs Think Like Doctors?
+This repository contains materials for **"Can LLMs Reason Like Doctors?
 Exploring the Limits of Large Language Models in Complex Medical Reasoning"**, which evaluates the parametric capabilities of large language models (LLMs) in the context of complex medical reasoning and decision-making.

 This study provides a systematic evaluation of LLMs across four model categories: